Musicoll/Kiwi/README.md

 ![Kiwi Screenshot](docs/img/kiwi_screenshot.png)

 Kiwi is part of the French ANR-funded [MUSICOLL](http://musicoll.mshparisnord.org/) project that unites the [CICM](http://cicm.mshparisnord.org/) and [OhmForce](https://www.ohmforce.com/).
-The main goal of this project is to study how collaboration can enhance the way digital audio music composition is taught and more generally how it can improve music creation workflow.
+The main goal of this project is to study how collaboration can enhance the way digital audio music composition is taught and more generally how it can renew music creation practices and improve its workflow.

 - You can [download the latest version](https://github.com/Musicoll/Kiwi/releases) in the release page : [![Release](https://img.shields.io/github/release/Musicoll/Kiwi.svg)](https://github.com/Musicoll/Kiwi/releases)
 - Access online software [documentation](http://musicoll.github.io/Kiwi)